How to Tell If You Are Being Selfish

 The difficulty with figuring out this question is that it is not an either or proposition.
 It’s a balancing act.
 Essentially, you need to balance your needs with the needs of others.
 Sometimes you need to choose in favor of you and sometimes you need to choose in favor of others.

 But if you almost always choose in favor of others for fear of being selfish, you have a problem.
 You aren’t living in balance.
 You aren’t getting your needs met.
 Your boundaries are not being acknowledged and respected (likely because you aren’t voicing them).
-You’re out of balance and you’re not living your truest life.
+And often the reason those boundaries go unspoken is a freeze response, not a decision you're making on purpose.

 As people we want to foster healthy, harmonious relationships.
 As women we are taught to be agreeable, nurturing, and self-sacrificing.
 Often we come to believe that if we aren’t these things, we don’t deserve to be in a relationship.
 We believe we have to earn the right by being agreeable, nurturing, and self-sacrificing.